members@ginicoe.com

 2. Positive Verbal Conversation

 Contributing 35% to your SoJOR.
-Simply by downloading the Ginicoe App and enabling the voice interactive slider along with what-3-words maps enables you and a would-be neighbor or guest to both increase your SoJOR score.
-Conversely, if the verbal conversation is not good, you can also submit a bad review regarding that would be neighbor or guests.
-Your Participant ID is used for tracking where your enabled conversation score history can easily be tracked on your dashboard.
-You may turn it off or on.
+Simply by downloading the Ginicoe App and enabling the voice interactive slider along with what-3-words maps enables you and a guest to both increase your SoJOR score.
+Conversely, if the verbal conversation is not good, you can also submit a bad review regarding that guest.
+Your Participant ID is used for tracking where your enabled conversation score history can easily be tracked on your mobile dashboard.
+You may turn it off or on for your privacy.
 It is your choice.
 Here are the metrics for your

 Positive Verbal Scoring Reviews